What Is ALEKS PPL?

 - If a chosen major has no specific mathematics requirement and the AP/transferred college level mathematics coursework satisfies Core 3 of Towson University's Core Curriculum, the student is exempt from ALEKS.

-- If transferred coursework either satisfies the specific mathematics course required
+- If transferred coursework is directly equivalent to the specific mathematics course

-of the major, or it satisfies the prerequisite course for mathematics requirements,
+required of the major, or directly equivalent to the prerequisite course for mathematics